thorny-thorny/vuepress-offlinify/README.md

 ## Limitations

 Routing is supposed to work for pages placed in the root of site only like `docs/example.html`.
 I doubt it would work with nested pages like `docs/reference/example.html`.

+## Roadmap

+I might check issues and PRs from time to time or fix scrolling and check favicon or publish it as NPM package, I dunno.
+It depends on repo stars and demand.